The Blue Bird (fairy tale): Plot summary

 Disguised as a peasant woman, Florine sets out on a journey to find the King and meets an old woman, who proves to be another fairy.
 The fairy tells her that King Charming has returned to his human form after agreeing to marry Truitonne and gives her four magical eggs.
 The first egg she uses to climb a great hill of ivory.
 The second contains a chariot pulled by doves that brings her to King Charming's castle, but she can not reach the king in her disguise.
 She offers to sell to Truitonne the finest jewellery that King Charming had given her, and Truitonne shows it to the King to find out the proper price.
 He recognizes it as the jewellery he gave to Florine and is saddened.
 Truitonne returns to Florine, who will sell them only for a night in the Chamber of Echoes, which King Charming had told her of one night: whatever she says in there will be heard in the king's room.
 She reproaches him for leaving her and laments all night long, but he has taken a sleeping potion, and does not hear her.

 She breaks the third egg and finds a tiny coach drawn by mice.
 Again, she trades it for the Chamber of Echoes, and laments all the night long again, but only the pages hear her.

 The next day, she opens the last egg and it holds a pie with six singing birds.
 She gives it to a page, who tells her that the King takes sleeping potions at night.
 She bribes the page with the singing birds and tells him not to give the King a sleeping potion that night.
 The King, being awake, hears Florine and runs to the Chamber of Echoes.
 Recognising his beloved, he throws himself at her feet and they are joyfully reunited.

 The enchanter and the fairy assure them that they can prevent Mazilla from harming them, and when Truitonne attempts to interfere, they quickly turn her into a sow.
 King Charming and Queen Florine are married and live happily ever after.

 Publication history

 The tale of "The Blue Bird" (L'Oiseau Bleu) is one of Madame d'Aulnoy's most famous fairy tales, with republications in several compilations.

 The tale was renamed Five Wonderful Eggs and published in the compilation Fairy stories my children love best of all.

 Legacy

 The tale was one of many from d'Aulnoy's pen to be adapted to the stage by James Planché, as part of his Fairy Extravaganza.
 The tale was retitled as King Charming, or the Blue Bird of Paradise when adapted to the stage.
+The fairy tale also formed the basis of a divertissement in Act III of The_Sleeping_Beauty_(ballet).
+This wedding act features a wide variety of French fairy tale characters as guests, and their dance was originally titled "Pas de deux de l'Oiseau bleu et la Princesse Florine," but is now commonly referred to as "The Blue Bird Pas de Deux.'